 It is possible to include virtual collisions in the transport equations by modifying the flight kernel to be

 and the collision kernel to be

 These equations are valid for both delta tracking and negative-weighted delta tracking.
-From Eq.~\eqref{eq:DT_flight_kernel}, it is noticed that the PDF for leaving a collision site at $\pos'$ and flying to $\pos$ and inducing a fission (given that we are flying in the direction of $\pos$, i.e.\ $\dir'=\dirto{\pos'}{\pos}$) is
+From Eq.~\eqref{eq:DT_flight_kernel}, the PDF for leaving a collision site at $\pos'$ and flying to $\pos$ and inducing a fission (given that we are flying in the direction of $\pos$, i.e.\ $\dir'=\dirto{\pos'}{\pos}$) is

 which is exactly the form presented in Eq.~\eqref{eq:previous_paper_zeta}.
 Thus, delta-tracking-like algorithms provide the large advantage of not requiring the integration of the total cross section along the flight path.
 This makes them interesting for the purpose of performing exact regional cancellation.